The mission of The Nature Conservancy (TNC) is to conserve the lands and waters on which all life depends.

 As a leading global charity, we hold ourselves accountable to our members, the public and all creatures that have a stake in the preservation of the world’s natural resources.
 And we seek to make use of every Hong Kong Dollar donated to TNC with careful attention to effectiveness and efficiency.

-More than seventy percent of our funding goes directly into our conservation work.
 Charity watchdog organizations applaud organizations who invest 66 percent or more of their funding directly into their work.
 TNC consistently receives high charity ratings from charity watchdog organizations.
 For example, we are:

 - Compliant with the Ethical Guidelines for Fundraising and Other Nonprofit Communications set forth by the Direct Marketing Association.

 The Nature Conservancy’s (TNC’s) conservation efforts around the world have led to the protection of more than 52.6 million hectares of lands and 8,000 kilometers of rivers.
 However, we could not have achieved so much — nor can we continue to make a difference — without support from individuals like you.

 Like most major non-profit organizations in Hong Kong and across the globe, TNC employs a variety of fundraising channels to ask for your support in accomplishing our mission — to protect the lands and waters on which all life depends.
 These fundraising channels include direct mail, face-to-face, special events, our website and social media.

 Please browse the Frequently Asked Questions below to learn more about our fundraising channels and why we use them.
 And if you ever have a question or concern about how we fundraise, please email us at email@example.com or call us at (852) 2280 4878.